Bizarrespace/CPSC471Final/README.md

-# Members

-Name: Long Vu
-Email:
-Name: Marcilino Lamiy
-Email: Maromicho12@csu.fullerton.edu
-Name: Kristen Camarena
-Email:
-Name: Parish Gutierrez
-Email:
-Name: Daniel Corona
-Email:

 # CPSC471 Final

+## Members

+Long Vu -- Longvu2000@csu.fullerton.edu
+Marcilino Lamiy -- Maromicho12@csu.fullerton.edu
+Kristen Camarena --
+Parish Gutierrez --
+Daniel Corona --

+## Getting Started

 * To Run
 * python .\serv.py 60000
 * python .\cli.py localhost 60000

-# Designing the Protocol
+## Designing the Protocol
 **Control Channels**
 * Client sends control messages to server to let the server know what action the client wants to take.
 * These messages will be strings that start with a command keyword, followed by any parameteres that are needed by that command